AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/03_HumanPangenomeGraphBuildingFromSequenceAlignments.md

     cd $DIR_BASE/human_pangenome_graphs/assemblies
     zcat chm13.fa.gz grch38.fa.gz | bgzip -@ 16 > chm13+grch38.fa.gz && samtools faidx chm13+grch38.fa.gz

-and then map each assembly against the two reference genomes (use SLURM for these jobs):
+and then map each assembly against the two reference genomes.
+**For running this, open a new terminal (do not close the current one), login again and then run:**

+    module load pggb
+    module load htslib

     DIR_BASE=/cbio/projects/031/$USER
     cd $DIR_BASE/human_pangenome_graphs